bibekanandadatta/JHU-Dissertation-Template/README.md

 - To list items, use `enumerate` and `itemize` environments.
 But make sure to customize the spacing to have consistent typography with the double-spaced text document.

 - You can add algorithms using the `algorithm2e` package, and codes using the `listings` and `minted` packages.
-Customize these packages as needed.
-Similarly, you can add more discipline-specific packages.
+Customize these packages to your needs/preferences.

 - You can use the `\linenumbers` command from the `lineno` package anywhere inside the main text document when you would like to have line numbers on the left margin.
 It might be useful during the drafting stage.
 Currently, this package is loaded with the `pagewise` line numbering option.